Master’s programme in Physical Geography & Ecosystems Science

-Biosphere-atmosphere interactions (alternative 1, autumn period 1)
+Biosphere-atmosphere interactions, 15 credits (alternative 1, autumn period 1)

 The course is about the processes that control the state and flow of mass and energy in the system of soil-vegetation-atmosphere.
 The emphasis is on energy exchange and the water cycle.
 As a student on the course, you get an overall picture of the system and the interaction between the various physical and biological processes.
 You will also learn different measurement techniques.
 The course gives you a good foundation for work that relates to the long-term use and utilization of our land-based ecosystems.